Modular empathy toolkit

 We turned these five user models into individual card decks with three to seven cards each.
 A designer/engineer/product owner, can then mix and match one card from each deck to explore and consider different investor motivations.

-Our initial modular persona cards was so well received with the client team, that they wanted to extend the scope of the kit from just advised investors to all investors.
-If we succeeded with this, it meant the persona cards would be usefull to a much wider audience within the client's company.
+Our initial modular persona cards was so well received with the client team, that they wanted to extend the scope of the kit from just investors with financial advisors to all investors.
+If we succeeded with this, it meant the persona cards would be useful to a much wider audience within the client's company.

 Toolkit and the Beta program

 Once we had our modular persona decks updated, we created a full toolkit and developed a beta program to introduce the toolkit to a wider range of employees.
 The beta program was meant to help us gain more insight around how people might use the toolkit, if it changed how they work through problems and how it might bring people together through collaborative activities and workshops.

 For the beta program, we planned and facilitated workshops with different teams to introduce the different ways in which the toolkit could be used.
 We also provided them with other sample workshop agendas they could run themselves as well as worksheets to help in planning which decks would be most useful for the particular problem they were trying to work on.